 - No broken hive parts.

 - Installing a shade structure if heat spikes occur (ideal internal hive temp is 90-95 ℉).

-If you live in an area with harsh winters, however, you’ll need to beef up your hive a bit.
-The biggest areas of concern as far as winterizing a hive goes, is keeping your bees warm enough while ensuring excess condensation doesn’t build up.
+However, if you live in an area with harsh winters, you’ll need to beef up your hive a bit.
+The biggest concern as far as winterizing a hive goes is keeping your bees warm enough while ensuring excess condensation doesn’t build up.

-This is where the quilt box in the Warre Hives help immensely, as they’ll absorb any excess moisture.
-Material can be placed in excess top space of a top bar hive, and Langstroth Hives can be slightly ventilated at the top to allow moisture to escape.
+This is where the quilt box in the Warre Hives helps immensely, as they’ll absorb any excess moisture.
+You can place material in excess top space of a top bar hive, and Langstroth Hives can be slightly ventilated at the top to allow moisture to escape.